maikewu/forms/docs/fields/25-prefill-rules.md

 ```

 ---
 `target` locates the property to which data is to be written.
-The target name has to be writtin to the `"input":` section of the prefill rule
+The target name has to be written to the `"input":` section of the prefill rule
 <details> <summary>All available <code>target</code> values </summary>

 | Section                  |      `target`      |